 - 1 Double-click the Unplug or Eject Hardware icon in the system tray.
+The Unplug or Eject Hardware dialog box appears.

+- 2 Select the hardware you want to unplug.

+- 3 Click Stop.

+- 4 In the Stop a Hardware Device dialog box, confirm that the device can be safely removed from the system.

+- 5 Click OK.

-The Unplug or Eject Hardware dialog box appears. - 2 Select the hardware you want to unplug. - 3 Click Stop. - In the Stop a Hardware Device dialog box, confirm that the device can be safely removed from the system. - Click OK.A dialog box appears, explaining that it is safe to remove the device. - 6 Click OK. - 7 Close the Unplug or Eject Hardware dialog box. - 8 Push the PC Card release button so that the release button pops out. - 9 Push the PC Card release button a second time so that the PC Card pops out. - 10 Gently take hold of the Card and pull it out of the slot. - If you unplug the PC Card from the computer when it is still turned on, your system might crash and you might lose data that you did not save before.
+A dialog box appears, explaining that it is safe to remove the device.

+- 6 Click OK. - 7 Close the Unplug or Eject Hardware dialog box. - 8 Push the PC Card release button so that the release button pops out. - 9 Push the PC Card release button a second time so that the PC Card ejects. - 10 Gently pull the PC Card out of the slot.